2006 United States Senate election in Virginia: Finances

 Federal Election Commission reports show that in the first part of 2006, Miller raised more than twice as much money as Webb, who entered the race in February.
 (Miller contributed over $1 million to his own campaign, 60% of what he raised.)

 Campaign

-The week before the primary, Miller said a Webb campaign flier characterized him in an anti-Semitic way; Webb denied that it did.
+The week before the primary, Miller said a Webb campaign flier characterized him in an anti-Semitic way; Webb denied this.